bleckers/brtro-420-better-blazin/README.md

 # BRTRO-420 Better Blazin' Mod

 ### IMPORTANT!
 A user has reported an issue where the firmware can lockup under certain electrical conditions and cause a dangerously high temperature in the oven.
 A 1.04 release has been issued to include a watchdog reset to prevent this.
-Please update to the 1.04 release before operating!
+Please update to at least the 1.04 release before operating!

 Instructions are available in the wiki - https://github.com/bleckers/brtro-420-better-blazin/wiki